 In 1988 the UN declaration that endorsed the IPCC’s creation stated that, “… continued growth in atmospheric concentrations of ‘greenhouse’ gases could produce global warming with an eventual rise in sea levels, the effects of which could be disastrous for mankind if timely steps are not taken at all levels …” Two years later the IPCC’s AR1 cited numerous climate threats, including the northward shift of climatic zones beyond the adaptive capacity of species, reduced water availability, increased natural hazards such as floods and droughts, sea-level rise, modified ocean circulation, and the melting of glaciers and permafrost.

 Perhaps most significantly, 1992 was the year when 1,700 scientists, including 104 Nobel laureates, issued their “World Scientists’ Warning to Humanity“.
 This document alerted our species to the fact that, “Increasing levels of gases in the atmosphere from human activities, including carbon dioxide released from fossil fuel burning and from deforestation, may alter climate on a global scale.
 Predictions of global warming are still uncertain … but the potential risks are very great.”

 For me the conclusion is inescapable: by 1992 scientists were fully aware that further increases in GHG concentrations would cause risky and thus dangerous interference with the climate system.
 This means that there was no justification for this aspect of the UNFCCC objective, which permitted precisely such increases.
 Let me now turn to the IPCC’s interpretation of this objective three years later.

 The opening section of the second Assessment Report addresses Article 2 by first assigning the responsibility for determining the unsafe GHG level to policymakers – that is, by placing it outside the scientific domain.
 The report then tells us that the IPCC’s restricted role is, “… to provide a sound scientific basis that would enable policymakers to better interpret dangerous anthropogenic interference with the climate system.”
-This is followed by an initial outline of the IPCC strategy: to give policymakers the choice of several elevated but stabilized concentration levels, plus the net emissions pathways to achieve them.
-These pathways would then form the basis for climate policies like clean energy.
+This is followed by an initial outline of the IPCC’s strategy: to give policymakers the choice of several elevated but stabilized concentration levels, plus the net emissions pathways to achieve them.
+These pathways would then form the basis for climate policies such as clean energy.